CraftAcademyLabs/ca_course_v2/week_03/material/02_weather_app/03_levelling_up_in_cypress.md

 ```
 As for the visual part, there's not that much to this one; we want an app to render an element that displays the temperature - as well as the user's location, ideally.

-A test for this display is also pretty straight forward:
+A test for this functionality is also pretty straight forward:
 ```
 describe("displays weather info for user's location", () => {